St. Raphael of Brooklyn Orthodox Church

 (4 images)

 We reverence the Icon of our Patron Saint, Raphael of Brooklyn, which resides in our American Saints Chapel.
 This Icon contains a relic of the Saint, and was blessed on the Holy Altar at St. Tikhon Monastery at the Liturgy for the Canonization of St. Raphael in 2001.
-Our Pastor, Fr.
+Our former pastor, Fr.
 Paul Albert, wrote this Icon in honor of the "Apostle to the scattered sheep in America".
 We pray that through the intercessions of St. Raphael, our parish will continue to be a spiritual beacon to those seeking the Light of Christ and His Life in the Holy Church.

 Saint Nicholas visits our parish family